Non-stop flights to Bangkok (BKK)

 Austrian (Star Alliance): year-round flights from Vienna (VIE).

-SAS (Star Alliance): seasonal flights from Copenhagen (CPH).
+SAS (SkyTeam): seasonal flights from Copenhagen (CPH).

 Finnair (Oneworld): year-round flights from Helsinki (HEL).